quat1024/templates-mod/README.md

 ## Creating the custom model

-(TL;DR look at `assets/templates/blockstates` and the bottom of `TemplatesClient`)
+(TL;DR look at `assets/templates/blockstates` and the bottom of `TemplatesClient` **TODO: after applying more datagen, Templates's source is no longer a good source of documentation**)

-**TODO, I need to document how this can be datagenned now.
+**TODO, I need to document how this can be datagenned now as well.
 Have a look at the JSON files in `src/generated/resources/assets/templates/`**

 Of course Templates leverages custom baked models.
 All of Templates's baked model implementations find and retexture quads from an upstream model that you will need to provide.